AresMUSH/aresmush-1click/README.md

 Your game will now be running at `https://yourcustomdomain.com` or `http://youripaddress`.
 You can also connect through a MUSH client using the port you configured during setup.
 See [Next Steps](https://aresmush.com/tutorials/install/next-steps.html) for getting started with your game.

-If you run into any trouble during the installation process, [contact us](https://aresmush.com/feedback.html).
+If you run into any trouble during the installation process, ask for help on the [AresMUSH Forum](https://forum.aresmush.com).

 ## License